 Michael’s golden ball

 2002 - We beat Derby County 2-0 at Anfield, with double goalscorer Michael Owen being presented with the Ballon d’Or trophy for European Football of the Year before the match.
 A minute’s silence was also observed before kick-off, in memory of the bereaved and survivors of the Hillsborough disaster.
-Steven Gerrard made his hundredth League appearance in this game.
+Steven Gerrard and Danny Murphy both made their hundredth League appearances for the reds in this game.

 On the same day, young reserves forward John Miles left for Stoke City on a free transfer.
 He only made one senior appearance for the Potters before moving on to Crewe Alexandra after being released at the end of that season.